METALS-Aluminium set for biggest weekly jump on record after Rusal sanctions

 By Jan Harvey

-LONDON, April 13 (Reuters) - Aluminium hit a six-year high on Friday and remained on track for the biggest weekly gain on record after the United States imposed sanctions on Russia’s UC Rusal, the world’s second-biggest producer of the metal.
+LONDON, April 13 (Reuters) - Aluminium hit a six-year high on Friday and remained on track for its biggest weekly gain on record after the United States imposed sanctions on Russia’s UC Rusal, the world’s second-biggest producer of the metal.

 Traders have scrambled to stockpile aluminium this week, given concerns that the removal of Rusal metal from the market will further tighten availability.

-“If you look at the scope of Rusal supply, they were a very cost-efficient supplier and a very substantial one, and they were well meshed into a lot of other manufacturers downstream,” said Natixis analyst Cameron Karami.
+“If you look at the scope of Rusal supply, they were a very cost-efficient supplier and a very substantial one, and they were well meshed into a lot of other manufacturers downstream,” Natixis analyst Cameron Karami said.

-“If Rusal supply does (largely) go out of the market; ie, if they can’t continue to sell via a third party, that will lead to a meaningful deficit, and that is certainly still positive for prices.”
+“If Rusal supply does (largely) go out of the market, ie, if they can’t continue to sell via a third party, that will lead to a meaningful deficit, and that is certainly still positive for prices.”

-On-warrant aluminium stocks in London Metal Exchange warehouses — metal available to the market — fell by nearly 100,000 tonnes, exchange data showed on Friday, almost the same quantity as added to headline stocks the previous day.
+On-warrant aluminium stocks in London Metal Exchange warehouses, or metal available to the market, fell nearly 100,000 tonnes, exchange data showed on Friday, almost the same quantity as was added to headline stocks the previous day.

-Traders say the aluminium delivered to LME warehouses this week was probably produced by Rusal and that the cancelled warrants — material earmarked for delivery and no longer available — is likely to be from other companies.
+Traders say the aluminium delivered to LME warehouses this week was probably produced by Rusal and that the cancelled warrants — material earmarked for delivery and no longer available — are likely to represent metal from other companies.

-* ALUMINIUM PRICES: London Metal Exchange aluminium hit its highest since March 2012 at $2,340 a tonne.
-It was down 0.9 percent at $2,303 in official midday trading but remained on course for a weekly gain of nearly 14 percent.
-That would be its biggest one-week rise since the contract was launched in its current form in 1987, according to Reuters data.
+* ALUMINIUM PRICES: London Metal Exchange aluminium hit its highest since March 2012 at $2,340 a tonne, and was down 0.7 percent at $2,308 at 1412 GMT.
+It remained on course for a weekly gain of nearly 14 percent, its biggest one-week rise since the contract was launched in its current form in 1987, according to Reuters data.

 * RUSAL: U.S. sanctions on Russian entities are hitting companies controlled by tycoon Oleg Deripaska, including aluminium giant Rusal.